evelyn-takyi/Microbiome-Workshop/Analysis with QIIME2/Microbiome_Workshop:QIIME2.md

 ```
 There are a number of great software packages for general amplicon analysis.
-Some examples include Mothur, Phyloseq, Dada2, UPARSE and QIIME 1 and QIIME 2.
+Some examples include Mothur, Phyloseq, Dada2, UPARSE and QIIME 2.
 ```

 ###  Raw sequencing dataset (Can be in the form of paired end or single end sequences)